kevinb5617/ResuMake/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] I have added tests that prove my fix is effective or that my feature works
 * [ ] New and existing unit tests pass locally with my changes
 * [ ] Any dependent changes have been merged and published in downstream modules
-* [ ] I have rebased my branch to master, and squashed down small commits into a few meaningful messages
+* [ ] I have rebased my branch onto master, and squashed down small commits into a few meaningful messages